18 items found

 An ASEAN interdisciplinary network to promote access and inclusion of disabled students in higher education

-Establishing an interdisciplinary network in higher education in the Association of Southeast Asian Nations (ASEAN) countries addresses Sustainable Development Goal (SDG) number 4, advocating “
+Establishing an interdisciplinary network in higher education in the Association of Southeast Asian Nations (ASEAN) countries addresses Sustainable Development Goal (SDG) number 4, advocating “inclusive and quality education for all”.

 This project aims to develop and pilot an approach to promoting conversations around decolonisation in higher education (HE).